ReeKid2002/GUI-Project/README.md

 # GUI-Project
-This is a project to calculate combinations.
+This is a project to calculate combinations given n and r.